donggenHan/MyNote/English/Musk-加州理工演讲.md

 That was actually my initial goal.

-I thought well if we could do a low-cost
+I thought well if we could do a low-cost mission to Mars,